SovereignCloudStack/standards/Contributor-Docs/partners/cloud-ressources.md

 | fkr | u500924-fkr |
 | | |

+> **Note**
-:information_source: To easy collaboration & transparency within the SCS team all users will have their default_project_id set to ``p500924-scs-community`` by default and will have full access on all projects listed below.
+> To easy collaboration & transparency within the SCS team all users will have their default_project_id set to ``p500924-scs-community`` by default and will have full access on all projects listed below.

 ### Service User